haberdashPI/vscode-master-key/notes.md

 re-organizing command state management (see plan below)

 current task: `search` needs to be refactored
+  THOUGHTS: I think the search input should be generified, we can move most of the input logic over to `capture` and make that how things work when there isn't an `acceptAfter` value set and give options to change the message

+  THEN: search can just call into `captureKeys` with appropriate options

 also we need to split up `keySequence` into prefix and count and move the status bar stuff to a separate file??? (or something)